opendesignschool/trispace/README.md

 #### coming soon

-Theoretically with greater number of connections on the hub Kepler–Poinsot polyhedron[Jonson](http://en.wikipedia.org/wiki/Johnson_solid) would be possible with the kit. (planning to test it soon)
+Theoretically with greater number of connections on the hub [Kepler–Poinsot polyhedron](http://en.wikipedia.org/wiki/Kepler%E2%80%93Poinsot_polyhedron) would be possible to build with the trispace kit. (planning to test it soon)

 Buckminster Fuller [Geodesic Dome](http://en.wikipedia.org/wiki/Geodesic_dome) is possible to make with more the variation of struts length (not included in the files yet), and hubs angles.
 Length and and angles can be calculated with this tool [www.acidome.ru](http://acidome.ru/lab/calc/#7/12_Cone_3V_R4.2_beams_150x50)